Trevor Tall MSc (Psych), CTA, Dip., UKCP, BACP

 I trained in relational Transactional Analysis (TA) which integrates a number of approaches including CBT, psychodynamic and humanistic.
 TA is a versatile mode of therapy which is a good fit with long-term deeper work and also suited to short-term solution based work, depending on your need.

 I am a Certified Transactional Analyst (Psychotherapy) having trained at the Metanoia Institute in London and have an MSc and Diploma in Transactional Analysis Psychotherapy.
-I also hold a Diploma in Transactional Analysis Psychotherapeutic Counselling.
+I also hold a Diploma in Transactional Analysis Psychotherapeutic Counselling and a BSc in psychology.

 I am a registered member of the UK Council for Psychotherapy (UKCP) and the British Association of Counselling and Psychotherapy (BACP), International Association of Relational Transactional Analysis (IARTA) and European Association of Transactional Analysis (EATA).